ska-sa/katgpucbf/doc/dev-guide.rst

   - Compile the ``.so`` files needed to run the :mod:`.xbgpu` unit tests.
   - Install :program:`pre-commit` to help with keeping things tidy.

-Sourcing the script instead of executing it directly will preserve your virtual environment, so you can get going straight away.
+Sourcing the script instead of executing it directly will keep your virtual environment active, so you can get going straight away.
 Next time you want to work, you can just source the virtual environment directly:

 .. code-block:: bash